In This Article

 Starting or upgrading on Magento is like watching a pot boil.
 Except, the pot is all code, and the stove is the developer's calendar.

-• Long Timelines:A new store or large update can still take weeks (if everything goes to plan), while custom projects?
+Long Timelines: A simple addition or a small redesign (if everything goes to plan), can take weeks.
 Bring lunch, cause you're gonna be there a while.

-• Missed Trends:In the D2C world, trends are moving at TikTok speed.
+Missed Trends: In the D2C world, trends are moving at TikTok speed.
 By the time your Magento site is ready to launch the campaign for that viral trend, the world is already on to the next dance move.

 4. Complex Upgrades